mmackenzie-syd/ts-app/README.md

 5) Remove the setinterval via its handle when the Stopwatch Class Component unmounts to prevent memory leak.

-6) Add type definitions to the following (and others): the stopwatch class state; the lap functional component and input properties; the delete callback function (return a void); add return types to each method of the stopwatch class; add typecheck to the setInterval handle property.
+6) Add type definitions to the following (and others as shown in the attached code): the stopwatch class state; the lap functional component and input properties; the delete callback function (return a void); add return types to each method of the stopwatch class; add typecheck to the setInterval handle property.

 ### Suggestions for improvements